 With a whole-person approach, the integrated framework creates meaningful and lasting change from the inside-out.

-When you become a mindful leader, you respond to external pressures without losing your center.
-You begin to positively impact those around, your work, and your world.
+So you respond to external pressures without losing your center.
+So you can positively change your brain, your impact, and your world.

 Get started today.

-Jennifer’s pursuit of mindful leadership began began 20 years ago when she was a stressed-out lawyer.
+Jennifer’s pathway to change began 20 years ago when she was a stressed-out lawyer.

 Now a certified neuroscience coach, she researches neuroscience, stress and mind-body wellness for her leadership program, coaching and blog.